studybuffalo/studybuffalo/README.md

 sudo service uwsgi start
 ```
 ## Licensing
-Like everything else, we strive to keep our projects accessible to all.
-Everything here is
+We strive to keep our projects accessible to all.
+Everything here is open source under
-open source under the the GNU Public License.
-We are always open to discussing other
+the GNU Public License.
+We are always open to discussing other licensing options, so
-licensing options, so please contact us if this is an issue for you.
+please contact us if this is an issue for you.

 ## Contact Us
-You can always get a hold of us at studybuffalo@studybuffalo.com or through GitHub itself.
+You can always get a hold of us at studybuffalo@gmail.com, info@studybuffalo.com, or through
+GitHub itself.